MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 Why does NumPy perform better?
 Well,
 1. Scale: NumPy performs computations on entire arrays without the need for python 'for' loops.
 It has the ability to break down a task into multiple fragments and process those fragments in parallel (at the same time).
 2. Memory: An array is a collection of same datatypes that are stored in contiguous memory locations, while a Python list is a collection of heterogeneous data types stored in distant memory locations.
-3. Numpy function are implemented in C language, which is faster.
+3. NumPy function are implemented in C language, which is faster.

 [Further reading on NumPy speed](https://towardsdatascience.com/how-fast-numpy-really-is-e9111df44347#:~:text=Because%20the%20Numpy%20array%20is,leap%20in%20terms%20of%20speed.)

 # NumPy ndarray

-The first item on our agenda is to make Numpy accessible in our code.
+The first item on our agenda is to make NumPy accessible in our code.
 We do this by using an import statement:

 ```
 import numpy as np
 ```

-Numpy is typically shortened to 'np' as a reference to keep it standardized (and short!).
+NumPy is typically shortened to 'np' as a reference to keep it standardized (and short!).

 Let's talk more about arrays.
 You can think of an array as a grid of values, and you might hear an array referred to as an **'ndarray'** which means "N-dimensional array" where n is the number of dimensions.
 You might see a 1D (one-dimensional) array referred to as a vector, and a 2D (two-dimensional) array referred to as a matrix.
 A matrix is a special case of 2D array where each data element is of the exact same size.
 So every matrix is also a two dimensional array but not vice versa.
 A tensor refers to any array 3D or higher.
 In Python, any table can be represented as a list of lists, and that is important to how we will be storing and manipulating data in this class.

 Think of a 1-D array as a representation of a row of data with x columns.
 It's essentially a list.
-Let's create a 1D numpy array from a python list:
+Let's create a 1D NumPy array from a python list:

 ```
 #import the numpy module